Free after G. Klimt

 What you need to know about the technique of the original Adele Bloch-Bauer I. portrait, in short:

-Portrait of Adele Bloch-Bauer I. (also called The Lady in Gold or The Woman in Gold) is a painting by Gustav Klimt.
-The portrait is the final and most fully representative work of Klimt's golden phase.
-The painting it is composed of oil paint and silver and gold leaf on canvas.
-Adele's hair, face, décolletage and hands are painted in oil.
+Adele Bloch-Bauer's portrait (also known as Woman in Gold) is a portrait by Gustav Klimt.
+The portrait is the last and most fully representative work of Klimt's golden phase.
+The painting consists of oil paint, silver and gold foils on a canvas base.
+Adele's hair, face, cleavage and hands are painted in oil.

 «